Is your business carrying out research and development (R&D) or protecting intellectual property via patents?

 - For loss-making SMEs, the result of a successful claim could be a cash payment of 33% of total expenditure.

-- The large company scheme, RDEC (Research and Development Expenditure Credit), offers a less generous (but still worthwhile) 10% cash benefit, based on an indicative tax rate of 19%.
+- The large company scheme, RDEC (Research and Development Expenditure Credit), offers a less generous, but still worthwhile, 11% cash benefit, based on an indicative tax rate of 19%.

 What counts as R&D?

-The definition of R&D for tax credit purposes is a wide one, and companies often carry out qualifying activities without even realising.
+The definition of R&D for tax purposes is a wide one, and companies often carry out qualifying activities without even realising.
 To qualify, a project must be designed to achieve advances in overall knowledge or capabilities by resolving scientific or technological uncertainties.
-Whether you’re investing in developing a new product, system or process, there’s a chance that the expenditure you have incurred qualifies for significant tax relief.

 What do we do?

-We help companies to access and maximise their entitlement to tax incentives.
-We guide you through the entire process of making an R&D tax credit claim from start to finish, whatever the size of your company or the scale of your R&D.
+We help companies access and maximise their entitlement to tax incentives.
+We guide you through the entire process of making an R&D tax relief claim from start to finish, whatever the size of your company or the scale of your R&D.

-Step 1: A complimentary consultation in which we will discuss what your business does and its R&D.
+Step 1: A complimentary and no obligation consultation to discuss what your business does and its R&D.

-Step 2: Once appointed, we ensure that at each stage we maximise the analysis of costs and provide a robust and transparent assessment that meets HMRC guidance.
+Step 2: Once appointed, we maximise the analysis of costs that qualify for relief and provide a robust and transparent assessment that meets HMRC guidance.

 We help businesses to calculate their Patent Box benefit including: